SkelleyBelly/carbonite/content/blog/next- child-components-static-props/index.md

 #### 3. Add data to a context so that it can be accessed by child components

-On the last code snippet you will see that we are wrapping the page in “withRelated()”, this is a HOC which wraps the page in a context, passing it the related story results.
+In the last code snippet you will see that we are wrapping the page in “withRelated()”, this is a HOC which wraps the page in a context.
+We pass the the related story results into the context provider so it can be accessed by any child component.

 This simple context shown in the snippet below: